OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 efficient for users and will help ensure reliable operation of the the login nodes.

-Many options exist for streamlining your submission of multiple jobs, and this guide only covers a few such options of what is truly possible with HTCondor.
-If you are interested in a particular approach that isn't listed here, please contact [OSG Connect support](mailto:chtc@cs.wisc.edu) and we will work with you to identify options to meet the needs of your work.
+Many options exist for streamlining your submission of multiple jobs, and this guide only covers a few examples of what is truly possible with HTCondor.
+If you are interested in a particular approach that isn't described here, please contact [OSG Connect support](mailto:chtc@cs.wisc.edu) and we will work with you to identify options to meet the needs of your work.

 ## Submit Multiple Jobs Using *queue*

-All HTCondor submit files require a `queue` statement (which must also be the last line of the submit file).
-By default, `queue` will submit one job, but users can also configure the `queue` statement to behave like a for loop that will submit multiple jobs, with each job varying as predefined the user.
+All HTCondor submit files require a `queue` attribute (which must also be the last line of the submit file).
+By default, `queue` will submit one job, but users can also configure the `queue` attribute to behave like a for loop that will submit multiple jobs, with each job varying as predefined the user.

-Below are the two ways to \"queue\" multiple jobs and, where applicable, how to indicate differences between each job with user-defined variables.
-Additional examples and use cases are also provided:
+Below are different HTCondor submit file examples for submitting batches of multiple jobs and, where applicable, how to indicate the differences between jobs in a batch with user-defined variables.
+Additional examples and use cases are provided futher below:

-1.  **[`condor_q <N>`**](#process) - will submit *<N>* number of jobs.
-Examples
-    include performing replications, where the same job must be repeat some number of times, looping through files named with numbers, and looping through a table or matrix where each job uses information from a specific row.
+1.  **[`queue <N>`**](#process) - will submit *N* number of jobs.
+Examples include performing replications, where the same job must be repeated *N* number of times, looping through files named with numbers, and looping through a matrix where each job uses information from a specific row or column.
-2.  **[`condor_q <var> from (<list>)](#foreach)** - will loop through a
-    list of values, file names, etc. written as a space-delimited list writen directly in the submit file.
+2.  **[`queue <var> from (<list>)](#foreach)** - will loop through a list of file names, parameters, etc. as defined in separate text file (i.e. *<list>*).
     This `queue` option is very flexible and provides users with many options for submitting multiple jobs.
 3.  **[Organizing Jobs Into Individual Directories](#initialdir)** -
-    another option that can be helpful in organizing job submissions.
+    another option that can be helpful in organizing multi-job submissions.

-These options are also described in the following video from HTCondor Week 2020:
+These `queue` options are also described in the following video from HTCondor Week 2020:
 * [Submitting Multiple Jobs Using HTCondor](https://www.youtube.com/watch?v=m7dQChJH5LU)

 What makes these `queue` options powerful is the ability to use user-defined variables to specify details about your jobs in the HTCondor submit file.
-The examples below will include the use of `$(variable_name)` to specify details like input file names, file locations (aka paths), etc. **When selecting a variable name, user must avoid bespoke HTCondor submit file variables such as `Cluster`, `Process`, `output`, and `input`, `arguments`, etc.**
+The examples below will include the use of `$(variable_name)` to specify details like input file names, file locations (aka paths), etc. **When selecting a variable name, users must avoid bespoke HTCondor submit file variables such as `Cluster`, `Process`, `output`, and `input`, `arguments`, etc.**

 <a name="process"></a>

 **1. Use `queue <N>` in you HTCondor submit files**

-When using `queue <N>`, HTCondor will submit a total of `<N>` jobs, counting from `0` to `<N> - 1` and each job will be assigned a unique `Process` id number spanning this range of values.
+When using `queue N`, HTCondor will submit a total of *N* jobs, counting from 0 to *N* - 1 and each job will be assigned a unique `Process` id number spanning this range of values.
+Because the `Process` variable will be unique for each job, it can be used in the submit file to indicate unique filenames and filepaths for each job.

-More generally, for \"queue *N*\" in the submit file, the \$(Process) variable will start with \"0\" and end with *N*-1, such that you can use
-\$(Process) to indicate unique filenames and filepaths.

-The most straightforward example of using `queue <N>` is to submit `<N>` number of identical jobs.
-You can use the below example if you wish to assign the HTCondor `error`, `output`, and `log` files unique names for each job in the batch:
+The most straightforward example of using `queue N` is to submit *N* number of identical jobs.
+The example shown below demonstrates how to use the `Cluster` and `Process` variables to assign unique names for the HTCondor `error`, `output`, and `log` files for each job in the batch:

-	# 100jobs.submit
+	# 100jobs.sub
 	# submit 100 identifcal jobs

 	log = job_$(Cluster)_$(Process).log